Adopted: April 1970

 I. Service Levels

-Purchasing Services shall issue a Purchase Order to a supplier within four (4) working days from the date of receipt of a properly completed Purchase Requisition, where the cost of the goods or service do not require Purchasing to initiate a tender or other solicitation method and the goods or services are clearly defined.
+Purchasing Services shall issue a Purchase Order to a supplier within seven (7) working days from the date of receipt of a properly completed Purchase Requisition, where the cost of the goods or service do not require Purchasing Services to initiate a tender or other solicitation method and the goods or services are clearly defined.

 When the procurement of goods or services requires written competitive responses, Purchasing Services shall establish a time schedule with the requisitioner, consistent with the complexity of the request.